 Jenny was co-opted onto the Committee late 2014 and was officially elected as a Committee Member and also Treasurer at the AGM in April 2015.
 Jenny is a Chartered Accountant and has held senior finance roles at HSBC, Deutsche Bank, Cable & Wireless and most recently Willis Group, a Global Insurance Broker where she led a major Transformation project.
 Jenny lives in the New Forest with her partner Roger.

 Sara joined the Committee in 1993 and succeeded her father Tommy as Secretary to the Association following his death in 1996, a role she still holds.
-She has a background in media relations and co-ordinated the marketing of Vincent House and development projects for the Association in a consultancy capacity before being appointed as Strategic Development Director in 2010.
+She has a background in media relations and co-ordinated the marketing of Vincent House and has co-ordinated the marketing of Vincent House and development projects for the Association in the past.
+In addition to being Secretary, she is responsible for relations with the Association’s social partners and its heritage activities.

 Julia was elected to the Committee in March 2012 following eighteen months as a co-opted member.
 She has been a friend of the Roughton family for many years and was nominated by Geoffrey and Rosamond Roughton.
 She is a Strategy consultant and in the past has worked for Shell and PwC.
 She also has experience of working with the charitable sector including Anti-Slavery International and is particularly interested in VHA’s mission to help those affected by homelessness.